Meetings with Remarkable Men

 Threshold Books (1984)

-of Sufi teacher Murat Yagan, a Caucasian tribal prince who now
+autobiography of Sufi teacher Murat Yagan, a Caucasian tribal prince who

-truth and his encounters with many exceptional individuals, culminating
+his search for truth and his encounters with many exceptional individuals,

 |